MicrosoftDocs/biztalk-docs/biztalk/core/using-sso-efficiently-in-the-service-oriented-solution.md

 ---
 description: "Learn more about: Using SSO Efficiently in the Service Oriented Solution"
-title: "Using SSO Efficiently in the Service Oriented Solution | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Using SSO Efficiently in the Service Oriented Solution" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "SSO, service solutions"
-  - "service solution tutorial, SSO"
-  - "SSO, using from code"
-ms.assetid: 809e0ad3-cc7f-4095-87d1-63031675a47f
-caps.latest.revision: 14
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Using SSO Efficiently in the Service Oriented Solution
 The service oriented solution uses Enterprise Single Sign-On (SSO) both to store configuration values and to handle credentials for the back-end systems.
 To reduce latency, the solution uses a local cache for the configuration values.
 The solution refreshes the cache every five minutes.